SilverTuxedo/keval/README.md

 - [ ] More logs, an option for verbose logging.

+- [ ] 32-bit support.
+Currently, `libffi` does not compile for 32-bit, so the driver isn't available.
+However, the client is able to run on a 32-bit machine.

 #### Won't do:

 - [ ] Support structs as parameters/return values.
 There seems to be no use case, as most if not all kernel functions use pointers when passing structures.